 If your dog attack occurred in San Diego County, you should contact the county’s Department of Animal Services.

 Once an attack is reported, the county agency conducts an investigation.
 This can include:

 - Verifying the attack and obtaining additional information about the circumstances surrounding the incident

 - Evaluating the potential consequences of the attack, including the risk of the rabies virus transmitted to the victim

 - Providing information to help the injured person obtain proper medical care

 - Identifying actions a dog owner needs to take to eliminate the risk of future attacks

-Laws stipulate an owner to quarantine the dog that attacked you for at least 10 days to determine if the dog has rabies.
-The quarantine can be at a county animal care center, or the person’s residence.
+Laws stipulate the owner must quarantine the dog that attacked you for at least 10 days to determine if the dog has rabies.
+The quarantine can be at a county animal care center or the person’s residence.
 Strict requirements must be met if the homeowner chooses to quarantine his dog at home.

 In order to obtain compensation for your injuries after a dog bite in San Diego County or Southern California, you must file a claim with the homeowner’s insurance company, or file a civil lawsuit if the owner or carrier refuses to pay you what you deserve in a settlement.